Most people are naturally reluctant to buying a product that they aren’t able to see, hold, or try on in-person.

-As in the above example from Taking Cara Babies, consider spreading your text horizontally as well as vertically.
-Notice how Moosejaw sets their features and product description side-by-side, letting the eye slide easily between the two.
+Consider spreading your text horizontally as well as vertically.
+Notice how Moosejaw sets its features and product description side-by-side, letting the eye slide easily between the two.

 5. Figure out your buyer persona and write for them

 This is possibly the most important part of writing product descriptions that convert: speaking clearly and directly to your specific audience.